hackclub/hackclub/applications/yc_s15.md

 - zach@hackedu.us
 - jonathan@hackedu.us

-**Please enter the url of a 1 minute unlisted (not private) YouTube video introducing the founders.**
+**Please enter the URL of a 1 minute unlisted (not private) YouTube video introducing the founders.**

 https://youtu.be/RxdJ2zDuiV0

 **Please tell us about an interesting project, preferably outside of class or work, that two or more of you created together.
-Include urls if possible.**
+Include URLs if possible.**

 We wrote a script that exploits referral codes to order food and delivery for less than $2 per meal.
 We've been using it nearly every weekday since November